zuri-training/AuthWiki_Team4/README.md

 ##
 ##
 # <a name='description'></a>Description
 __Auth-Wiki is a library of code to be used for authentication.
 This platform aims to provide a quick solution for ingenious developers who want to  build systems that handle various types of authentication outside those bundled with their code stack.
-Developers who are also looking to implement additional levels or options of authentication with the existing authentication system provided by their code stacks can also seek resources from our platform.__
+Developers who are also looking to implement additional levels or options of authentication with the existing authentication system provided by their code stacks can also seek resources from this platform.__

 __Details about our project work can be found [here](https://docs.google.com/document/d/1yPG9bqNuddG00Du0-APeh92CwtxtiZn0-qrY121pl5o/view)__